-Authored by Anna Kooi and Carrie Small
+Authored by Carrie Small

 To aid insurance organizations in understanding the implementation of certain affects from tax reform, regulatory bodies have begun to release guidance and clarifications.
 The Financial Accounting Standards Board (FASB) released a proposed Accounting Standards Update (ASU) related to reclassification of other comprehensive income (OCI), the Securities and Exchange Commission (SEC) released Staff Accounting Bulletin (SAB) 118 related to accounting and disclosures, and the National Association of Insurance Commissioners (NAIC) released several pieces of guidance applicable to insurance organizations.